System Architecture¶

 - Supports future extensibility

-- Host enforces capability boundaries
+- Access Policy Engine enforces policy boundaries

-- Default deny for undeclared access
+- Default deny — no seed policies for plugins

 Further Reading¶